About The Trade Show

 The CinemaCon Trade Show serves that competitive, high-stakes market by giving cinema owners from all over the world the opportunity to experience the latest and most important advances in theater equipment and concession products.
 CinemaCon offers the world’s largest Trade Show geared specifically for the motion picture theater owner.
 It is here that decision-making cinema owners and executives walk the aisles, keeping an eye out for new equipment, products and services that will help make theirs the “go-to” theaters.

-If the motion picture theater industry is in your business plans, then CinemaCon is where you must be in March, 2017.
-With more than 5,000 industry professional expected to attend CinemaCon 2017, being a part of the Trade Show is essential for any company that serves the cinema industry.
+If the motion picture theater industry is in your business plans, then CinemaCon is where you must be in April, 2019.
+With more than 6,000 industry professionals expected to attend CinemaCon 2019, being a part of the Trade Show is essential for any company that serves the cinema industry.
 With more than 500 booths and 12 premium demonstration suite locations, the CinemaCon Trade Show will be housed in the beautiful Conference Center of Caesars Palace (Las Vegas, NV).
 CinemaCon also offers Trade Show exhibitors private meeting spaces off the bustle of the trade floor to meet clients, make pitches and close deals.
 CinemaCon is delighted to have as its major Trade Show partners, two of the industry’s leading trade associations, ICTA (International Cinema Technology Association) and NAC (National Association of Concessionaires).